 The trust believes in supporting all aspects of children and young people's development and learning, and keeping children safe.
+This is best achieved when parents/carers, children and schools work together.
+Parents/carers are key to children and young people becoming and remaining resilient.
 We understand that emotional and social aspects of learning create a foundation for all academic learning.
 If a child has not been supported to understand, express and resolve their feelings, they may not have the ability to share with other children, resolve the small conflicts that arise in day-to-day classroom life, or concentrate on learning.
 Their frustrations may cause a range of antisocial, disruptive, overly compliant or withdrawn behaviours.
 All staff who work at the trust will ensure that: